A Complete Guide to Private Student Loans

 Higher Loan Amounts

 Federal loans have annual maximums.
-For example, a first year undergraduate can borrow up to $5,500.
-The aggregate max you can borrow from the government for your entire undergraduate education is $31,000.
-Private student loan limits vary with each lender, but you can typically borrow up to the full cost of attendance minus any financial aid received.
+For example, a first-year, dependent undergraduate can borrow up to $5,500 for that year.
+The aggregate max a dependent student can borrow from the government for their entire undergraduate education is $31,000.
+Private student loan limits vary with each lender, but you can typically borrow up to the full cost of attendance, minus any financial aid received.

 Choice of Fixed or Variable Interest Rates